 The Group's interest rate exposure relates primarily to its secured bank loan that is subject to fluctuating interest rates that reset according to market rates change.
-The Group enters into and designates interest rate swap as hedge of the variability in cash flows attributable to interest rate risk.
+The Group enters into and designates interest rate swaps as hedge of the variability in cash flows attributable to interest rate risk.

-At 31 December 2016, the Company has interest rate swaps with notional contract amounts of US\$6,987,000 (2015: US\$8,393,000) whereby the Company has agreed with a counterparty to exchange, at specified intervals, the difference between floating rate and fixed rate interest amounts calculated by reference to the agreed notional principal amounts of the secured term loans.
+At 31 December 2017, the Company has interest rate swaps with notional contract amounts of US\$5,882,000 (2016: US\$6,987,000) whereby the Company has agreed with a counterparty to exchange, at specified intervals, the difference between floating rate and fixed rate interest amounts calculated by reference to the agreed notional principal amounts of the secured term loans.